Anthrax vaccine adsorbed: In the United States

-Although many individuals have expressed health concerns after receiving anthrax vaccine, a congressionally directed study by the Institute of Medicine (part of the National Academy of Sciences) concluded that this anthrax vaccine is as safe as other vaccines.
+Although many individuals have expressed health concerns after receiving anthrax vaccine, a congressionally directed study by the Institute of Medicine (part of the National Academy of Sciences) concluded that anthrax vaccine adsorbed is as safe as other vaccines.
 The academy considered more than a dozen studies using various scientific designs, and heard personally from many concerned US military service members.

 Development of a replacement vaccine

-While effective in protecting against anthrax, the licensed vaccine schedule is not very efficient, involving a cumbersome five (previously six) dose injection series.
+While effective in protecting against anthrax, the currently licensed schedule for anthrax vaccine adsorbed is not very efficient, involving a cumbersome five (previously six) dose injection series.
 Typically, five injections are given over a period of 18 months in order to induce a protective immune system response.
 In addition, in 2004 the US Department of Health and Human Services contracted with Vaxgen Inc. to supply up to 75 million doses of a recombinant anthrax vaccine, for $877 million.
 To be acceptable to HHS, this vaccine was to be protective against anthrax in three doses or less.
-On December 19, 2006, HHS voided the contract, because of stability problems with the vaccine, and a failure to start a Phase 2 clinical trial on time.
+On 19 December 2006, HHS voided the contract, because of stability problems with the vaccine, and a failure to start a Phase 2 clinical trial on time.
 In May 2008, Emergent Biosolutions, the Maryland-based successor to BioPort, both controlled by former Lebanese banker Faud el Hibri, acquired rights to Vaxgen's patents and processes.

-On 30 October 2012, the US National Institute of Allergy and Infectious Diseases agreed to provide $6.5 million to the United Kingdom's Health Protection Agency for initial work on a potential future anthrax vaccine that could be delivered through the nasal passage instead of via a needle.
+In October 2012, the US National Institute of Allergy and Infectious Diseases agreed to provide $6.5 million to the United Kingdom's Health Protection Agency for initial work on a potential future anthrax vaccine that could be delivered through the nasal passage instead of via a needle.
 The HPA has long produced the UK's AVP anthrax vaccine.

 Research is being continuously done to develop and test new improved candidate anthrax vaccines.
 The primary immunogen of acellular existing vaccines, i.e., Protective Antigen (PA), is highly thermolabile due to inherent structural and chemical instability.
 Various endeavors are underway to thermostabilize PA molecule by solvent engineering and genetic engineering approaches to generate a thermostable anthrax vaccine formulation without compromising on the immunogenicity and its protective potential.
 The generation of a thermostable anthrax vaccine would minimize the current cold chain requirement for its storage and transport.
 Anthrax vaccines which would be amenable to other modes of administration such as oral, nasal, skin patch etc., are also being experimented.

 Human Genome Sciences announced in 2007, the development of a new anthrax neutralizing monoclonal antibody with the trademark name of 'ABthrax'.
 The vaccine sensitizes the human immune system to the presence of the Anthrax Toxin Factor.
 In 2008, HGS reported on testing on 400 human volunteers given ABthrax.
 In 2009, HGS announced that they had made first delivery of 20,000 doses of ABthrax to the United States Department of Defense.
 Currently three anthrax antitoxin antibodies, namely, Anthrax immune globulin intravenous or 'AIGIV' (polyclonal), 'Obiltoxaximab' or 'ANTHIM' (monoclonal), and 'Raxibacumab' or 'ABthrax' (monoclonal) are approved for the treatment of inhalation anthrax.